Lights-Silly-Projects/Encoding-Framework/README.md

 -   Make it so the user is no longer required to pass `__file__` to ScriptInfo.
 Should be easy, I'm just lazy
 -   Turn `Preview.set_output_nodes` into a classmethod?
 -   Upload and download from an FTP defined in the config file
+    - Currently only exists for SFTP, using `pysftp`